Sevim Dağdelen: Early years

-Born in Duisburg to Kurdish immigrants, Sevim Dağdelen finished high school in 1997, and studied law first at the University of Marburg and then at the University of Adelaide, Australia and later at the University of Cologne.
-She did not complete her law studies and dropped out to pursue her political career.
+Born in Duisburg to Kurdish Alevi immigrants of the Alevi faith from Erzincan, Sevim Dağdelen finished high school in 1997.
+She studied law at the University of Marburg and then at the University of Adelaide, Australia for a year.
+She later attended the University of Cologne but did not complete her law studies.
+She dropped out to pursue her political career.

-She worked as a journalist for the Turkish newspaper Evrensel and German publications Tatsachen and Junge Stimme.
-She was also active as a translator.
+She worked for the left-wing Turkish newspaper Evrensel and German publications Tatsachen and Junge Stimme and has continued membership in the worker unions.